boazbk/tcs/lec_08a_restricted_models.md

 To explain context free grammars, let us begin with a canonical example.
 Consider the function $ARITH:\Sigma^* \rightarrow \{0,1\}$ that takes as input a string $x$ over the alphabet $\Sigma = \{ (,),+,-,\times,\div,0,1,2,3,4,5,6,7,8,9\}$ and returns $1$ if and only if the string $x$ represents a valid arithmetic expression.
-Intuitively, we build expressions by applying an operation such as $+$,$-$,$\times$ or $\div$ to smaller expressions, or enclosing them in parenthesis, where the "base case" corresponds to expressions that are simply numbers.
+Intuitively, we build expressions by applying an operation such as $+$,$-$,$\times$ or $\div$ to smaller expressions, or enclosing them in parentheses, where the "base case" corresponds to expressions that are simply numbers.
 More precisely, we can make the following definitions:

 * A _digit_ is one of the symbols $0,1,2,3,4,5,6,7,8,9$.